Dan503/time-input-polyfill/README.md

 An accessible polyfill for `<input type='time'/>` elements.

-- ✔️ Modeled after the Chrome and Firefox implementations
+- ✔️ Modeled after the Chrome and Firefox desktop implementations.
-- ✔️ Fully keyboard and screen reader accessible
+- ✔️ Fully keyboard and screen reader accessible.
-- ✔️ Submits the same values to servers as real time inputs
+- ✔️ Submits the same values to servers as real time inputs.
-- ✔️ Only downloads the full polyfill code in the browsers that need it
+- ✔️ Only downloads the full polyfill code in the browsers that need it.
-- ✔️ Zero dependencies
+- ✔️ Zero dependencies.

 Demo available here: https://dan503.github.io/time-input-polyfill/